PBGC's FY2013 Annual Report, released Friday, provides a detailed summary of our year — both successes and areas for improvement.

 Retirees will continue to get benefits without interruption, and future retirees can apply for benefits as soon as they are eligible.

-According to our estimates, as of March 20, 2013 (the plan termination date), the pension plan was 47 percent funded with $34 million in assets to pay $73 million in benefits.
-The agency expects to cover most of the $39 million shortfall.
+According to PBGC estimates, Pennfield's plan was 54 percent funded with $15 million in assets to pay $28 million in benefits.
+The agency expects to cover the entire $13 million shortfall.

 There's a growing trend among employers who want to exit the pension game.
 Some have decided to close out their traditional pension plans and instead offer lump-sum payouts or an annuity from an insurance company.

 Many of the reasons companies give for leaving traditional pensions are understandable: the boom and bust market cycles that make it difficult to maintain a reliable funding stream and the often complex regulatory hassles connected to such plans.